apache/shardingsphere/document/current/content/features/test-engine/performance-test.en.md

 ## Target

-Performance test is classified as loss test and promotion test according to its verification target.
-Insert & update & delete which regarded as a set of associated operation and select which focus on sharding optimization are used to evaluate performance for the basic scenarios (single route, master slave & encrypt & sharding, full route).
-While another set of associated operation, Insert & select & delete, is used to evaluate performance for master slave.
+The performance of Sharding-JDBC，Sharding-Proxy and MySQL would be compared here.
+INSERT & UPDATE & DELETE which regarded as a set of associated operation and SELECT which focus on sharding optimization are used to evaluate performance for the basic scenarios (single route, master slave & encrypt & sharding, full route).
+While another set of associated operation, INSERT & SELECT & DELETE, is used to evaluate performance for master slave.
 To achieve the result better, these tests are performed based on a certain amount of data with 20 concurrent threads for 30 minutes.

 ## Test Scenarios